 "Those who dwell among the beauties and mysteries of the earth are never alone or weary of life."
 Rachel Carson

-Distant Hill Gardens and Distant Hill Nature Trail consist of one-hundred and twenty-eight acres of biodiverse forest, fields, and wetlands straddling the town-line separating Walpole and Alstead.
+Distant Hill Gardens and Distant Hill Nature Trail consist of one-hundred and fifty-five acres of biodiverse forest, fields, and wetlands straddling the town-line separating Walpole and Alstead.
 You will find us in the hills, five miles east of downtown Walpole, New Hampshire.